rhiokim/flybook/docs/readme.md

-`Next Book` is a simple utility to generate static website.
+`FlyBook` is a simple utility to generate static website.
 This is inspired by [funbook](https://funbook.js.org/) and [next.js export functionality](https://zeit.co/blog/next)

 Rewrited using by **React** and **React DOM Server**